Treatment Strategies

 Using strategies that keep the mental energy in good balance is always important.
 Strategies are also possible to learn quickly and benefit from.
 Below are some strategies listed, see these as examples.

-Brain rest and activity
+Brain Rest and Activity

 Planning

-Sound and light
+Sound and Light

-Meetings and socializing with others
+Meetings and Socializing

 Shopping